john-hen/demo-MkDocstrings/docs/overview.md

 Python library in the, unimaginatively named, `package` folder.
 Both folders are right underneath the project's root in the repo.

-In the side bar navigation on the left, we cannot have the API summary as a top-level page, as we do in the Sphinx project.
-With MkDocs, ["a section cannot have a page assigned to it"][pages].
-So it is now the first page inside that section.
-As it documents the *public* API, not every doc-string defined in `package` needs to show up there, only the ones that are important.
-However, there is no equivalent for Sphinx's [Autosummary] extension, so we have to create the summary ourselves.
+With MkDocs alone, ["a section cannot have a page assigned to it"][pages], which is what we'd like to have for the API summary.
+But the Material for MkDocs theme offers [section index pages] as an option.
+With other themes, we could use the [MkDocs-section-index] plug-in.
+As the API section documents the *public* API, not every doc-string defined in `package` needs to show up there, only the ones that are important.
+However, there is no equivalent for Sphinx's [Autosummary] extension, so we have to write the summaries manually.

 We can link to objects from the API documentation, such as [`Class1`](api/classes.md#package.classes.Class2) or